 - 5 Implement Barcode Scanning for Immunization Inventory

-- 6 Review and Update Immunization Configuration, CPT, CVX and MVX Codes
+- 6 Review and Update Immunization Configuration, Procedure Codes, CVX and MVX Codes

 - 7 Create a New “Account Balance” Clinical Alert, or Other Account-Based Alerts